 Community Report 2017

-New York State is taking the lead in building the clean energy economy and Southern Tier Solar Works (STSW) has been working hard since 2014 so that those benefits come to our communities here in the Southern Tier.
-Since its inception STSW has helped 69 families go solar deploying 647 kw of solar.
-In keeping with our core values STSW primarily works with energy companies based in the Southern Tier, which keeps jobs and economic benefits local.
-Over the years we have partnered with ETM Solar Works, located in Endicott, Taitem Engineering and Renovus Solar from Ithaca, Twin Tier Solar and Wind of Elmira, and Halco Energy based in Phelps.
-We have also hosted over 80 student interns who have gone on to work in solar and other clean energy careers here locally, within NY State, and across the country.
+New York State is taking the lead in building the clean energy economy, and Southern Tier Solar Works (STSW) has been working hard since 2014 to bring these benefits to our communities here in the Southern Tier.
+STSW has helped 69 families go solar, and primarily works with energy companies based in the Southern Tier, which keeps job and economic benefits local.
+Over the years our partners have included ETM Solar Works, located in Endicott, Taitem Engineering and Renovus Solar from Ithaca, Twin Tier Solar and Wind of Elmira, and Halco Energy based in Phelps.
+We have trained and employed 87 student interns as community energy educators, many of whom have gone on to work in solar and other clean energy careers here locally, within NY state, and across the country.
+We also work in partnership with a variety of area institutions to support energy education in our schools and universities.

 STSW Mission Statement